yuhko-msft/microsoft-graph-docs/api-reference/beta/api/accesspackageassignmentrequest-post.md

 For an administrator to request to remove an assignment, the value of the **requestType** property is `AdminRemove`, and the **accessPackageAssignment** property contains the **id** property identifying the [accessPackageAssignment](../resources/accesspackageassignment.md) being removed.

-For a non-administrator user to request to create an assignment for themselves, the value of the **requestType** property is `UserAdd`, and the **accessPackageAssignment** property contains the `targetId` with the ID of the users themselves, the **assignmentPolicyId** property identifying the [accessPackageAssignmentPolicy](../resources/accesspackageassignmentpolicy.md), and the **accessPackageId** property identifying the [accessPackage](../resources/accesspackage.md).
+For a non-administrator user to request to create an assignment for themselves (either *first assignment* or *renew* assignment to the access package), the value of the **requestType** property is `UserAdd`, and the **accessPackageAssignment** property contains the `targetId` with the ID of the users themselves, the **assignmentPolicyId** property identifying the [accessPackageAssignmentPolicy](../resources/accesspackageassignmentpolicy.md), and the **accessPackageId** property identifying the [accessPackage](../resources/accesspackage.md).
+The user making the request must already exist in the directory.

+For a non-administrator user to request to extend an assignment for themselves, the value of the **requestType** property is `UserExtend`, and the **accessPackageAssignment** property contains the `targetId` with the ID of the users themselves, the **assignmentPolicyId** property identifying the [accessPackageAssignmentPolicy](../resources/accesspackageassignmentpolicy.md), and the **accessPackageId** property identifying the [accessPackage](../resources/accesspackage.md).
 The user making the request must already exist in the directory.

 ## Response